-CSC 485 Translation of Programming Languages 5 Formal language definitions and descriptions.
+CSC 485 Translation of Programming Languages

+Formal language definitions and descriptions.
 Syntax, semantics, parsing and translating techniques.
 Prerequisites: C (2.0) grade or better in CSC 380.

-CSC 487 Software Engineering and 4
+CSC 487 Software Engineering and

 Project Development I

-CSC 488 Software Engineering and 4
+CSC 488 Software Engineering and

 Project Development II

-CSC 489 Software Engineering and 4
+CSC 489 Software Engineering and

 Project Development III

 Principles of software engineering and their application in the planning and execution of a three-quarter-long software development project.
 Students work in teams to define and carry out software projects from initial requirement statements to final implementation.
 Activities include project planning and management, as well as analysis, design, and implementation of the software product.
 In CSC 487, projects are defined and requirement specifications develped by the project teams.
 The required software products are then designed and implemented in CSC 488 and 489, culminating in a formal presentation of results.
 Two one-hour lecture sessions per week, in addition to project team activities.
 The three courses, CSC 487, 488, and 489, must be taken as a continuous sequence.
 Prerequisites for CSC 487: CSC 308 and 380, plus permission of the department.
-Prerequisites for CSC 489: CSC 488 plus permission of the department.
+Prerequisites for CSC 488: CSC 487 plus permission of the department.
+Prerequistes for CSC 489: CSC 489: CSC 488 plus permission of the department.
 (487, fall; 488, winter; 489, spring)